nomemory/mapneat/README.md

 }
 ```

+As you can see in the above example, each expression can be accompanied with an additional processor method that allows developers to refine the results provided by the JSON path expression.

+Similar to the **Assign** lambdas, `sourceCtx()`, `targetCtx()`, `parent!!.sourceCtx()`, `parent!!.targetCtx()` are also available to the method context and can be used.

 ## Copy (`%`)

 The **Copy** Operation moves a certain path from the target JSON to another path in the target JSON.